Scurrra/scurrra.github.io/src/content/blog/ubpe-tokenizers-I.md

 ## Optional: Rearrange tokens and trim vocabulary

-Let's describe an algorithm for rarranging.
+Let's describe an algorithm for rearranging.

 1. Sort backward mapping according to tokens weights from lowest to highest:
 ```python